SSWConsulting/SSW.Rules.Content/rules/agreements-do-you-use-1-or-2-week-sprints/rule.md

 ---
-seoDescription: "Agreements on using 1 or 2-week development iterations depend on project size and visibility needs."
+seoDescription: Agreements on using 1 or 2-week development iterations depend on project size and visibility needs.
 type: rule
 title: Agreements - Do you have 1 or 2-week Sprint?
 uri: agreements-do-you-use-1-or-2-week-sprints